 How do you design a glam room?
-Add some chrome.
+Add shiny chrome!

-Here’s a classy, masculine interior with muted, neutral tones that is punctuated by a striking contemporary chrome chandelier above a custom designed dining table.
-Design: Sean Anderon / Photo: Haris Kenjar
+Here’s a classy, masculine interior with muted, neutral tones, punctuated by a striking contemporary chrome chandelier above a custom dining table.
+Design: Sean Anderson / Photo: Haris Kenjar

 Chrome is front and center in this glamorous but fun Tribeca living room design, with a tubular steel contemporary chair.
 Design: Olivia Stutz / Photo: Sean Litchfield